entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 3. Add CDS integration to manage static resources.
 CDS integration tutorial

 ## Configure the Secondary Tenant
-The secondary tenant provides the same capabilities as the primary tenant but with its own isolated data.
-You need to provide a subdomain name for the secondary tenant, referred to as YOUR-TENANT1-CODE, and configure the independent services for the Keycloak realm, database schema, Solr core, and CDS instance.
+The secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
+For each new tenant, you will need to configure services for the Keycloak, database system, Solr core, and CDS instance.
+Each tenant will also require a ConfigMap.

+A subdomain name is required for each tenant, referred to as YOUR-TENANT1-CODE.
+This is the main way the tenants are identified internally.
+A secondary tenant can have multiple Fully Qualified Domain Names, (FQDNs) as long as they are defined in the `fqdns` field in the ConfigMap as shown in the example below.
+The `fqdns` field determines which tenant's configmap to use when an http request is made.

 ### Keycloak Configuration
 Import the realm for Keycloak from the primary tenant and reconfigure it for the secondary tenant as follows.
 Note that YOUR-TENANT1-CODE is the subdomain name of your first secondary tenant.